First-Iraqi-Bank/fib-php-payment-sdk/README.md

 ### Versioning

-We use SemVer for versioning.
+We use semantic versioning (SemVer) principles for subsequent releases (v0.2.0, v0.3.0, etc.).
 For the versions available, see the tags on this repository.

 ### FAQ